 I call something conventional wisdom if many or the majority of people believe that it is true.

+As you read this you may find yourself agreeing with some of my statements and disagreeing with others.
+But that is not the important point to me.
 All these opinions can be discussed and reasoned with many good arguments for and against, but we need to make an effort to find out if they are true.
 Don't take my word for it, but don't believe the majority, either.
 If we stop trying to find the truth because it is inconvenient or unpopular we make a contract with the devil.
 But that is also just my opinion.